-WARNING SYMBOLS AND DEFINITIONS Image: Antiper Symbol is a start of the safety alert symbol.
+WARNING SYMBOLS AND DEFINITIONS A This is the safety alert symbol.
 It is used to alert you to potential personal injury hazards.
-Obey all safety messages that follow this symbol to avoid possible injury or death.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, will result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in death or serious injury.
-Image: Antiper Symbol is a hazardous situation which, if not avoided, could result in minor or moderate injury.
-Image: Addresses practices not related to personal injury.
+Obey all safety messages that follow this symbol to avoid possible injury or death. ▲ DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
+ACAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+NOTICE CAUTION Addresses practices not related to personal injury.